Nipissing University: Athletics

-Nipissing Athletics is housed in the Robert J. Surtees Student Athletics Centre, which has undergone multiple expansions since it opened in 2001.
-The Athletic Centre features three full-sized gymnasiums, two squash courts, three fitness studios, a weight room, and a cardio-weight room.
-The main gym, which hosts the varsity volleyball and basketball games, has a seating capacity of approximately 1200 people.
-The soccer pitch and Frisbee golf course are located behind the Athletic Centre.
-A main feature of the Athletic Centre is the Living Wall, a hydroponic green wall of plants that improves the air quality of the facility due to the oxygen it produces.
-Nipissing students also have access to a gym facility shared with Canadore College, which is located within the Main Campus building.

 Harris Learning Library

 Nipissing University's Harris Learning Library, named in honour of former Ontario premier and North Bay Teachers' College alumnus Mike Harris, opened on June 20, 2011.
 In 2012, the Harris Learning Library received the American Library Association's Interior Design Award.
 The following year, the library was presented with a New Library Building Award from the Ontario Library Association for its architectural design.
 The Giving Tree, a two-story metal and engineered wood sculpture in the shape of a tree, won the Design Edge Canada Award in 2012.
 The sculpture stands in the foyer of the library and features the names of the library's donors.

 Based at the North Bay campus, the Harris Learning Library's services extend to Canadore College, students located at Nipissing's Brantford Campus, online/distance students, and members of the community.
 The Harris Learning Library has a diverse collection of information resources and services, including books, DVDs, archives, streamed videos, e-Books, online journals, and a collection of educational resources.
 Students have access to learning spaces such as group study rooms, silent study spaces, a brightly lit Thomson Reading Room, a computer lab, and Adaptive Technology rooms.
 The library welcomes approximately 169 000 visitors each year.
 On March 30, 2017, the library celebrated its one-millionth visitor.

+The Harris Learning Library was not without controversy when it was named after Premier Harris.
+Many Indigenous people in the area raised concerns about celebrating Mr. Harris in light of his intervention with the events at Ipperwash.